FadliBilal/FadliBilal/README.md

 ## About Me
 - 🎓 Bachelor's degree student in Information Systems and Technology
-- 💻 Currently learning : Python, JavaScript, and Laravel PHP
+- 💻 Currently learning : Python, and Laravel PHP
 - 😴 Fun Fact: If there's an error, usually I don't fix it immediately because I might still be asleep!!

 ## Contact